 Fax to 8271 4886.
 You must also pay the $3.30 fee associated with this request by providing your credit card details in the specified section on the form (a receipt for this transaction will be posted out to you).

 Mail to PO Box 1, Unley SA 5061.
 You must also either provide your credit card details in the specified section on the form or by sending a cheque for the $3.30 fee associated with this request.

 Residents who require the name and address of the owners of the adjoining properties to their own will need to apply in writing.
 There is no fee associated with this request.

 A full title (Copy of the Certificate of Title) and a survey plan image are available through Planning and Property on the SA Government website.

 Searches provide information on a particular property.
 They can only be ordered by or on behalf of a person who has an interest in land within the area.

 For the purposes of ordering a Search, the Local Government Act 1999 (Section 187) states that a person has an interest in land if and only if that person is:

 Council has up to eight working days, from the day that payment is received, to complete a search.

 A full Section 7 Search consists of three components:

 Urgent searches will be given priority but Council will not guarantee a 24 hour turnaround.
-Council has the ability for you to request your Section 187 Searches online through Council’s website.
-This is a more efficient and quicker way to request your Council Searches.
+Council provides a more efficient and quicker way to request Section 7 Searches online through Council’s website.